-When I first read on this page above of the word commitment I found the words they used for “he” to sound much harsher then words chosen for “her” in the examples.
+When I first read this page above the word commitment I found the words they used for “he” to sound much harsher than the words chosen for “her” in the examples.
 Is it just me I wonder.
 Then I was saddened to see a word affirmation listed last on the page.
 Affirmation is something I feel all beings want and our society lacks, I thought all these years.
 I would always want an affirmation over any commitment, funny the power of words.

-Commitment is a word I have found its use in life could be felt uncomfortable do to individual life experiences.
-On the other hand affirmations in my life experiences I would have not associated it with the word commitment yet I see now how it is.
+Commitment is a word I have found its use in life could be felt uncomfortable due to individual life experiences.
+On the other hand affirmations in my life experiences, I would have not associated with the word commitment yet I see now how it is.
 I have made a personal choice to increase my use of affirmations in my life to share with others.
-By doing this the world could use more kindness by us offering more affirmations, I must guess that I find pronouncement, attestation, assurance are this page best examples that I see.
+By doing this the world could use more kindness by us offering more affirmations, I must guess that I find pronouncement, attestation, and assurance are this page’s best examples that I see.
 I am surprised not to find recognition as this is how I have seen affirmation. your thoughts?

 A good one came today Rejection to be seen as Redirection.
-I have always thought rejection as, it was giving you the opportunity for better things to come.
+I have always thought of rejection as it was giving you the opportunity for better things to come.

 I woke this morning with a new theory that the word “reply” is a cause in our society for so much anger.
 Never before has “reply” been used in many daily lives and there to not reply giving out the feelings of rejection to others causing so much anger.
-What do you think-a possibility right.
+What do you think ?

 Someone says the other day that your body “fast” every day.
 I now think of my body starting the day after a night of fasting-honestly never thought of it that way before.
 It makes drinking water more attractive somehow.

-2019 I gave the words Perspective and perceiving to preception extra thought they are really powerful words.
+2019 I gave the words Perspective and perceiving to perception extra thought they are really powerful words.
 They are so influential.
-Huge choices, decisions, responsibility.
+Huge choices, decisions, and responsibilities.
 To not assume or to recognize your personal experiences influence-WILD.
 Understand how others are using them.

 2018 I focused on the word “intention” making sure of my intention before action, pretty interesting self-discovery.